zheiling/shell/README.md

 This project is my playground, take not it serious!

 ## Known bugs:
-- [ ] When there is a zombie process, command
+- [ ] When there is a zombie process, command line invitation prints after the command output